AshV/AshV.github.IO/easy-blogging-for-lazy-programmers-github-pages/ReadMe.md

 * I don't need  to open any other editor, I can use Visual Studio, thanks to awesome [VS extension by madskristensen](https://github.com/madskristensen/MarkdownEditor)
 * I can correct typos online or even can write full articles.
 * No formatting headaches, it's markdown.
-* It dosen't stops me from using HTML, if I wish to.
+* It doesn't stops me from using HTML, if I wish to.
 * Full control over website theme and appearance
-* Seggregate content over multiple repos.
+* Segregate content over multiple repos.
 * No ads like wordpress.com hosting.

 ## Setting up GitHub Pages